jahsierebecca/ka-redesign/README.md

 ###Technical Overview

 Website will be reviewed and tested by peers in the FED class.
+The website will be made with Bootstrap and will include the following languages: HTML5, CSS3, SASS, Javascript and Jquery.
+It may include a form that will require some additional code elements but at the time of writing that has yet to be determined.

 ###Project Management